-- a. history and philosophy of the counseling profession and its specialty areas - b. the multiple professional roles and functions of counselors across specialty areas, and their relationships with human service and integrated behavioral health care systems, including interagency and interorganizational collaboration and consultation - d. the role and process of the professional counselor advocating on behalf of the profession - f. professional counseling organizations, including membership benefits, activities, services to members, and current issues - g. professional counseling credentialing, including certification, licensure, and accreditation practices and standards, and the effects of public policy on these issues - h. current labor market information relevant to opportunities for practice within the counseling profession - ethical standards of professional counseling organizations and credentialing bodies, and applications of ethical and legal considerations in professional counseling - j. technology's impact on the counseling profession - k. self-care strategies appropriate to the counselor role c. multicultural counseling competencies
+- a. history and philosophy of the counseling profession and its specialty areas - the multiple professional roles and functions of counselors across specialty areas, and their relationships with human service and integrated behavioral health care systems, including interagency and interorganizational collaboration and consultation - d. the role and process of the professional counselor advocating on behalf of the profession - f. professional counseling organizations, including membership benefits, activities, services to members, and current issues - g. professional counseling credentialing, including certification, licensure, and accreditation practices and standards, and the effects of public policy on these issues - h. current labor market information relevant to opportunities for practice within the counseling profession - ethical standards of professional counseling organizations and credentialing bodies, and applications of ethical and legal considerations in professional counseling - j. technology's impact on the counseling profession

+- k. self-care strategies appropriate to the counselor role - m. the role of counseling supervision in the profession